adrita612/YOLO-Advanced-Object-Detection-Model/README.md

 ### Workflow Adaptation

 A key contribution I made to this project was adapting the workflow to address hardware limitations.
 Since my laptop only supports CPU-based processing, training the YOLO model locally was extremely slow and not practical for the scope of this project.
-To resolve this, I transitioned the training process to Google Colab, where I could take advantage of GPU acceleration.
+To resolve this, I transitioned the training process to Google Collab, where I could take advantage of GPU processing.
 This shift was essential for efficiently completing Part III (training) and Part IV (evaluation and prediction).

 ---